Ordotan1994/AutoAdmin/README.md

 # AutoAdmin

 # Context
-AutoAdmin is an automation suite written in pure bash, designed to automate sysadmin routine work for Linux distributions.
+AutoAdmin is an automation suite written in bash, designed to automate sysadmin routine work for Linux distributions.

 The program includes multiple utilities: